-In light of the unprecedented changes that have taken place for our campus and students during the spring 2020 term, full credit will be given to all first-year students and qualified sophomore students for their respective 2019-2020 Gold Commitment qualifications.
+In light of the unprecedented changes that took place in spring 2020 for our campus and students during the spring 2020 term, full credit was given to all first-year students (the class of 2023) and qualified sophomore students (the class of 2022) for their respective 2019-2020 Gold Commitment qualifications.

 Qualified sophomores are students in the class of 2022 who were eligible for the Gold Commitment Guarantee going into the 2019-2020 academic year.

-All current first-year students and qualified sophomores will remain eligible for the Commitment’s Guarantee moving into the 2020-2021 academic year.
-If you have questions about your Gold Commitment status, please email email@example.com.
+All students in the class of 2023 and qualified students in the class of 2022 are eligible for the Commitment’s Guarantee moving into the 2020-2021 academic year.
+If you have questions about your Gold Commitment status, please email firstname.lastname@example.org.

 While participation in the Commitment is not a graduation requirement, full participation is a qualification for the Guarantee portion of the Commitment, which stipulates that students who do not have a post-graduate opportunity six-months after graduation qualify for an additional term of tuition or their first six-month post-graduation employment opportunity.
 To qualify for the Guarantee students must complete the following.